jasontrue24/BMEFinal-Project-WEBAPP/README.md

 # BMEFinal-Project-WEBAPP
 WebApp for Melanoma Detection

-To perform classification through http://vcm-1006.vm.duke.edu:8000/classify, place a possible melanoma image called "TESTME.png" into the images folder.
+To perform classification through http://vcm-1838.vm.duke.edu/, please upload a possibly melanocytic image at the upload prompt.
-Then use the GET request at /classify, which returns json output in the following format below (example):
-{
-    "labels": [
-        "non malignant",
-        "malignant"
-    ],
-    "melanocytic": "false",
-    "predictions": [
-        0.6709560751914978,
-        0.329043984413147
-    ]
-}
+Classification will run and be output at the result region below.

 There are two versions of frontend.
 There are under real_frintend_Gina branch and frontend_Blake branch.
 The easier, minimal version of the frontend can successfully deploys the communication between frontend and backend.To test it, pull the code from frontend_Blake branch and run the docker-compose on vm and at the same time, pull the code from master and run the docker-compose on vm.
 It should return a string which displays how many chances to get nonmelanoctytic on the web app.
 A video on the master (IMG_2594.mov) can demonstrate how it is working.